WFT president acknowledges league-low attendance as narrative that is ‘not a good one’

 Many of the organization’s changes in the past year were later listed as requirements from the league, resulting from a lengthy investigation into Washington’s workplace culture.

-Last year, The Post detailed in multiple allegations of widespread sexual harassment and misconduct from former male employees of the Washington Football Team.
+Last year, The Post detailed multiple allegations of widespread sexual harassment and misconduct from former male employees of the Washington Football Team.
 The reports prompted a lengthy probe, led by D.C. attorney Beth Wilkinson.
 The NFL asked for only oral findings from the investigation, claiming it promised to protect the identity of some people who came forward.

-The NFL fined the team $10 million, required it to implement a list of changes to its business operations, and said owner Daniel Snyder would step away from handling the daily operations to focus on a new stadium plan “and other matters.”
+The NFL fined the team $10 million, required it to implement changes to its business operations and said owner Daniel Snyder would step away from handling the daily operations to focus on a new stadium plan “and other matters.”
 His wife, Tanya Snyder, who was appointed co-CEO days before the league announced the result of the investigation, has taken over the day-to-day management of the team.

 The move has done little to quell controversy in the months since.
 In October, two House Democrats on the Committee on Oversight and Reform pressed the NFL and Commissioner Roger Goodell to produce documents and answer questions related to the league’s investigation of Washington’s workplace.
 The league partially complied and said it will continue to engage with the committee regarding documents.

-As part of the investigation into the Washington Football Team, the NFL obtained a large number of emails over a span of approximately seven years beginning in 2011 to former team executive Bruce Allen, and others.
+As part of the investigation, the NFL obtained a large number of emails over a span of approximately seven years beginning in 2011 to former team executive Bruce Allen and others.
 Among them were emails from former Las Vegas Raiders coach Jon Gruden, then an ESPN employee, that included racist, misogynistic and homophobic language.
-Gruden resigned from the Raiders days after the emails were published and last week he sued the league and Goodell for using them to “publicly sabotage” his career and reputation.
+Gruden resigned from the Raiders days after the emails were published, and last week he sued the league and Goodell for using them to “publicly sabotage” his career and reputation.

 According to multiple people familiar with the situation, Tanya Snyder told fellow NFL owners during a league meeting last month in New York that the leaks of the emails did not originate with her or her husband.

-Separately, on the football side, the team’s head athletic trainer, Ryan Vermillion, and one of its assistant athletic trainers were placed on administrative leave due a criminal investigation by the Drug Enforcement Agency that is tied to the possible disbursement of prescription drugs.
+Separately, on the football side, the team’s head athletic trainer, Ryan Vermillion, and one of its assistant athletic trainers were placed on administrative leave because of a criminal investigation by the Drug Enforcement Administration that is tied to the possible disbursement of prescription drugs.

-But Washington’s day to day has created controversy too, such as the jersey retirement ceremony for late safety Sean Taylor, which was scheduled with only a few day’s notice.
-Wright admitted the incident was “a big [mess] up” and added that the organization lost some “institutional knowledge” of the franchise’s history and fanbase as a result of the turnover.
+But Washington’s day-to-day has created controversy too, such as the jersey retirement ceremony for late safety Sean Taylor that was scheduled with only a few days’ notice.
+Wright admitted the incident was “a big [mess-]up” and added that the organization lost some “institutional knowledge” of the franchise’s history and fanbase as a result of the turnover.